 ABOUT

 Rowan Bathurst (b.
-1995 Baltimore, MD) lives and works between Baltimore, MD and São Paulo, Brazil.
-Primarily focusing on portraiture of the female body, she paints from her own photographs of close friends while incorporating elements and familiar landscapes from her time living in rural Brazil and backpacking through the continents.
+1995, Baltimore, MD) is a painter living and working between Baltimore, MD, and São Paulo, Brazil.
+Her practice centers on portraiture, primarily depicting women, drawing from her own photographs of close friends and incorporating landscapes and visual elements inspired by her time in rural Brazil and travels across continents.

-Bathurst earned her BFA in painting from the Maryland Institute College of Art in 2018.
-Her work has been collected and exhibited locally and internationally in solo and group exhibitions.
-She was nominated as a participating artist for The Rema Hort Mann Foundation in 2022.
-Alongside her studio practice, she participates in mural work internationally.
+Bathurst earned her BFA in Painting and Art History from the Maryland Institute College of Art in 2018.
+Her work has been exhibited and collected both locally and internationally in solo and group exhibitions.
+In 2022, she was nominated as a participating artist for The Rema Hort Mann Foundation.
+Alongside her studio practice, she engages in public art and mural work worldwide, contributing to projects such as the Walls off Washington Festival, Beira Festival, and Brush Mural Fest.
+She is currently an Extreme Heat Resident at Johns Hopkins University, where she continues her exploration of art’s dialogue with history, nature, and the shared human experience.